andrewShillito/spring-security-demo/README.md

 ## IntelliJ startup

 See existing run configurations defined in [.run](.run).
 These should be imported by intelliJ automatically. **SpringSecurityDemoApplication** is the default run config.
 It uses a local postgres container which is started automatically by spring-boot-docker-compose.
-Alternatively, you can run **SpringSecurityDemoApplication - inMemoryUsers** to startup without a db container but note that the security setup for the in memory profile is more limited.

 ## Command line startup